Follow these tips to help keep your Microsoft account safer and make it easier to recover if it's compromised.

 Read about Outlook security for more information on email safety.

 Add security info to your account to make it easier to recover your account if it’s hacked.
 Because this info can help keep your account safe, it's important to keep it up to date.
-Learn about Security info & security codes and get steps to help protect your account today.
+Add or update your security info on the Security basics page.
+Or, learn more about Security info & security codes and get steps to help protect your account today.